-Health, Counselling and Disability Services supports student health and wellness with health promotion programs, health services, counselling services, peer mentoring programs and the Disability Services Office.
+Student Wellness Services (formerly HCDS) supports student health and wellness with health promotion programs, health services, counselling services, peer mentoring programs and the Disability Services Office.

 Athletics and Recreation offers over 45 programs in eight to 12-week sessions designed to introduce you to an activity that will put you on the road to lifelong health and wellness.

 Find out more about a world-first at Queen's: the Bell Mental Health and Anti-Stigma Research Chair